 The more the cheaper does not always do the trick when it comes to group product photo pricing.
 The more products there are in the same shot – the more expensive the image will be.
 After all – everything is logical.
 A photographer or an assistant has to work harder to deliver, unpack, position, retouch more products into one shot.

 Some product imagery requires more know-how, human power or equipment to be shot professionally.
-There are specific categories that will trigger extra charges due to this factor.
-Some electronic equipment or bulky vehicles, like bicycles, may have a surcharge due to the extra resources involved in the photoshoot.
+Specific categories trigger extra charges: electronic equipment or bulky vehicles, like bicycles, may have a surcharge due to the extra resources involved in the photoshoot.

-Similarly, there is likely to be a higher price point for multi-layered jewelry photography, while basic flay lay jewelry price is just a standard price point.
+Similarly, there will be a higher price for multi-layered jewelry photography, while basic flay lay jewelry price is just a standard price point.

-In bags category, there are some models that require more time, effort and experience to best portray the item – for example, items like backpacks and duffle bags get a small surcharge per image due to the complexity level, that suggests extra stuffing and styling, and reflective ones are always harder to retouch.
+In bags category some models require more time, effort, and experience to best portray the item – backpacks and duffle bags get a surcharge per image, for stuffing and styling, and reflective ones are always harder to retouch.

 If for whatever reason a resulting image will require extra post-processing, this factor might increase the pricing.
 For example, layered jewelry or glass objects may need extra retouching.